Lovely Ilonka: Variants

-Fieldwork conducted in 1999 by researcher Zoltán Vasvári amongst the Palóc population found 3 variants of the tale type.
+A previous study reported four texts in Palóc.
+Later fieldwork conducted in 1999 by researcher Zoltán Vasvári amongst the Palóc population found 3 texts.

+Tales with plants

 Another Hungarian tale was collected by László Merényi with the title A nádszál kisasszony and translated by Jeremiah Curtin as The Reed Maiden.
 In this story, a prince marries a princess, the older sister of the Reed Maiden, but his brother only wants to marry "the most lovely, world-beautiful maiden".
 The prince asks his sister-in-law who this person could be, and she answers it is her elder sister, hidden with her two ladies-in-waiting in three reeds in a distant land.
 He releases the two ladies-in-waiting, but forgets to give them water.
 The prince finally releases the Reed Maiden and gives her the water.
 Later, before the Reed Maiden is married to the prince, a gypsy comes and replaces her.

 In another variant by Elisabeth Rona-Sklárek, Das Waldfräulein ("The Maiden in the Woods"), a lazy prince strolls through the woods and sights a beautiful "Staude" (a perennial plant).
 He uses his knife to cut some of the plant and releases a maiden.
 Stunned by her beauty, he cannot fulfill her request for water and she disappears.
-The same thing happens again.
+The same thing happens again to a second plant.
 In the third time, he gives some water to the fairy maiden and marries her.
 The fairy woman gives birth to twins, but the evil queen mother substitutes them for puppies.
 The babies, however, are rescued a pair of two blue woodpeckers and taken to the woods.
 When the king returns from war and sees the two animals, he banishes his wife to the woods.